indranaftena/portfolio/README.md

-# Indra (Naftena) Kurniawan's Portfolio Website
+# Indra (Naftena) Kurniawan's Portfolio Web

-A website source code for documenting bio and projects.
+Source code of a website for documenting bio and projects.